A minimum GPA of 2.0 in the computer science courses that comprise a major or minor in the department is required for graduation.

 Study of fundamental topics in software engineering including software processes, agile software development and project management, requirements engineering, system modeling, design patterns and implementation, and software testing.
 Students practice software engineering principles through team projects.
-P - CSC 221.
+P-CSC 201 or 221.

 CSC 332.
 Mobile and Pervasive Computing.
 (3 h)

 Study of the fundamental design concepts and software principles underlying mobile and pervasive computing, including mobile interface design, data management, mobile networks, location aware computing, and mobile security.
 Involves significant programming on modern mobile platforms.
-P - CSC 221.
+P-CSC 201 or 221.

 CSC 333.
 Principles of Translators for Compilers and Interpreters.
 (3 h)

 Study of techniques for translating high-level programming languages to a target language.
 Typical target languages include Java bytecode and assembly language.
 Topics include lexical analysis, parsing, intermediate representations, language semantics, code generation, and optimization.
-P-CSC 211 and 231.
+P-CSC 231 and either CSC 211 or 250.

 CSC 341.
 Operating Systems.
 (3 h)